Iwami-Yokota Station: History

-Iwami-Yokota Station was opened on the Japan Government Railways Yamaguchi Line when the line was extended extended from Tsuwano Station to Masuda Station on 1 April 1923.
+Iwami-Yokota Station was opened on the Japan Government Railways Yamaguchi Line when the line was extended from Tsuwano Station to Masuda Station on 1 April 1923.
 Freight operations were discontinued on 1 December 1981.
 With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the West Japan railway Company (JR West).

 Passenger statistics

 In fiscal 2020, the station was used by an average of 12 passengers daily.